MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/tickets.md

 - seo-marvel-apr2020
 ---

-# Manage ServiceNow tickets in the Microsoft 365 security center and compliance center
+# Integrate ServiceNow tickets into the Microsoft 365 security center and compliance center

 ServiceNow is a popular cloud computing platform that helps companies manage digital workflows for enterprise operations.
 Their Now platform has IT workflows, employee workflows, and customer workflows.
 [Learn more about ServiceNow](https://www.servicenow.com/)